UWMad-Informatics/Cross-Validation-App/README.md

+# Neural Network Cross Validation App

+Have ideas for different charts, interfaces, or educational content?
+Please let me know!
+This app is very primitive.

+When trying it out, there will be a login screen, but doesn't work so just click login.

 # SB Admin rewritten in Angular4 and Bootstrap 4

 Simple Dashboard Admin App built using Angular 4 and Bootstrap 4